List of Emmerdale characters introduced in 2017: Graham Foster

+Alex Mason

+Doctor Alex Mason, portrayed by Steven Flynn, was a doctor who worked at Hotten General Hospital.
+He was on duty when Liv Flaherty (Isobel Steele) was rushed to hospital after drinking brandy Robert Sugden (Ryan Hawley) had spiked for his ex-father-in-law, Lawrence White (John Bowe).
+He took a liking to Liv's brother, Aaron Dingle (Danny Miller) and after Liv meddled, they swapped numbers.
+Their relationship came to an end after Aaron realised he had feelings for Robert.

+Flynn departed on 22 February 2018, with him announcing his exit on Twitter the next day.
+He posted: "It's been a pleasure to play Alex.
+And in the end... we all knew the end game."
+He thanked his fans for their support in another tweet: "Thanks to everyone for their messages about tonight's episode!
+Time for Alex to runaway but I'm sure he wishes all the best for #Robron... deep down..."

 Isaac Dingle

 Isaac Dingle made his first appearance on 3 October 2017.
-He is the son of Cain Dingle (Jeff Hordley) and Moira Barton (Natalie J. Robb).
+He is the son of Cain (Jeff Hordley) and Moira Dingle (Natalie J. Robb).

-Moira has one-night stands with her nephew, Pete Barton (Anthony Quinlan), and Cain following Moira's struggle to overcome the death of her daughter, Holly Barton (Sophie Powles).
+Moira has one-night stands with her nephew in law, Pete Barton (Anthony Quinlan), and Cain following Moira's struggle to overcome the death of her daughter, Holly Barton (Sophie Powles).
 When Emma Barton (Gillian Kearney) is exposed as the one responsible for her late husband's, James Barton (Bill Ward), death, she confronts Moira over her own relationship with James.
 A fire breaks out in the barn and Moira tells Emma she is having Pete's baby.
 Emma assists Moira with the labour and delivers Moira's son.
 Moira loses consciousness and is found by her and James's son, Adam Barton (Adam Thomas), and his wife, Victoria Barton (Isabel Hodgins).
 Victoria tells Pete and his brother, Ross Barton (Michael Parr), that Moira has had a baby and Pete is the father.
 Cain finds out about the baby when Finn Barton (Joe Gill) is brought to hospital with gun shot wounds.
 Emma, disguised as a nurse, takes the baby from the hospital.
 Moira regains consciousness and finds out that Emma has taken her son.
 Emma leaves the baby in the church and is found by Harriet Finch (Katherine Dow Blyton).
 Cain's cousin, Charity Dingle (Emma Atkins), suspects Cain could be the father.
 Pete asks Moira if the baby could be given Finn as middle name and Moira devastates Pete when she admits that he may not be the father.
 Pete angrily informs Cain he may be the father.
 The results of a paternity test confirm Cain is the father, not Pete, and Cain chooses not to be involved with the baby, a decision Moira is fine with.